Table of Contents

 The most narrow alley in Amsterdam, 1969.

 Prostitution in Amsterdam has often been banned from 1578 and onwards.
 Those people who did it or facilitated it were sanctioned and driven away from the city.
 Window brothel prostitution made its first appearance in the 1930’s.
 Prostitutes were forbidden from soliciting men from their doorway by the police.
 Sitting behind a window with a tiny split in the curtains was allowed.

 In the 1960’s – during the sexual revolution – the modern iteration of the Red Light District really started.
 In that era prostitution increased significantly in the area.
 More window brothels and and more sex stores were opened.

 More pictures and details: De Wallen History

 In the summer of 2007, the Coalition Project 1012 (in short Project 1012) was initiated.
 Together the municipality and the centre district of Amsterdam started working on creating more variety and reducing crime.
 And also to economically upgrade the zip code area 1012, which is also the zip code of De Wallen.

 In 2009, the city council agreed to designate window prostitution as a criminal sector.
 In 2011, the city council decided to expel the window brothels from, for example, Sint Annenstraat and Oudekerksplein and the surrounding area.
 All located in the same area.
 The municipality expected to help women who were forced into prostitution.

 In 2018, the Amsterdam Court of Audit found that the government’s Red Light District project had not been successful.
 Despite the closure of 112 window brothels and 48 coffeeshops.
 And almost no crime related to this project was found 10 years in De Wallen.
-Some locals and experts claimed that the local government only used Project 1012 as an excuse to change this part of town, by decreasing prostitution and cannabis related businesses.
+Some locals and experts claimed that the local government only used Project 1012 as an excuse to change this part of Amsterdam by decreasing prostitution and cannabis related businesses.